Our Technology

 Superior Safety

-Preclinical and clinical studies have demonstrated a favorable safety profile for HDT Bio’s AMPLIFY vaccine platform.
+Preclinical and clinical studies have demonstrated a favorable safety profile for HDT Bio’s LION™ platform.
 Its advanced design and manufacturing processes prioritize rigorous quality control measures, minimizing risks and enhancing patient well-being.

 Increased Efficacy

-The unique features of LION™ enable precise delivery and robust cellular immune responses, resulting in vaccines that effectively immunize individuals and prevent diseases.
+The unique features of LION™ enable precise delivery and robust cellular immune responses, resulting in treatments that effectively prevent and treat diseases.

 Durable immunogenicity

-With a focus on advancing vaccine longevity and durability of immune response, HDT Bio leverages the power of self-amplifying repRNA technology with the LION™ delivery platform to provide individuals with durable protection against targeted diseases.
+With a focus on advancing durability of immune response, HDT Bio leverages the power of our flexible LION™ delivery platform to provide individuals with long-term protection against targeted diseases.

 Improved Stability